fschatbot/MLA7/readme.md

 ### TODO

 - [x] Make the CSS be compatibile with Mobile Phones
+- [x] Add a dark mode
 - [ ] Add a configuration option to change how the MLA7 is generated
-- [x] Add a dark mode
+- [ ] Add mulitple different citation APIs incase of failure